rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 ## Shared Models

-As we now connect the our front and backend, it makes sense to share the data models (otherwise we have to define those in both crates).
+As we now connect our front- and backend, it makes sense to share the data models (otherwise we have to define those in both crates).
 On the backend we need to serialize to json.
 On the frontend we need to deserialize from json.

 So go ahead top-level and create a new crate.
 As this is a library, we create it with the `--lib` tag.